-Risk Class B Risk Class C Risk Class D I7-1: Back-up Facilities

-There shall be a facility that automatically backs-up essential data, e.g. measurement values and the current status of the process if the voltage drops for a longer period.

-- 1) This data should normally be stored in non-volatile storage. - 2) A voltage level detector to detect when to store measurement values is necessary. - 3) The back-up facilities shall include appropriate wake-up facilities in order that the taximeter, including its software, does not get into an indefinite state.

-A brief description of which data is backed up and when this occurs.

-Check whether all legally relevant data are saved in case of a disturbance.
+Risk Class B Risk Class B Risk Class C Risk Class D I7-1: Back-up Facilities There shall be a facility that automatically backs-up essential data, e.g., measurement values and the current status of the process if the voltage drops for a longer period.
+Specifying Notes: Specifying Notes: 1) This data should normally be st ored in non-volatile storage.
+2) A voltage level detector to detect ct when to store measurement values is necessary.
+The back-up facilities shall inc including its software, does not lude appropriate wake-up facilities in get into an indefinite state. order that the taximeter, Required Documentation: A brief description of which data is backed up and when this occurs.
+Validation Guidance: Checks based on documentation:Check whether all legally re levant data are saved in case of a distu rbance.
+Functional checks: Confirm correct functioning errors. g in the presence of defined influencin g quantities and provoked Example of an Acceptable Solution: interrupt when the voltage level drops measurement values, state values, and stores them in a non-volatile storage e.g., EEPROM.

-Functional checks.

-Confirm correct functioning in the presence of defined influencing quantities and provoked errors.

-The voltage level detector fires an interrupt when the voltage level drops for a time of 15 s.
-The assigned interrupt routine collects measurement values, state values, and other relevant data and stores them in a non-volatile storage e.g. EEPROM.
 After the voltage level rises again the data is restored and the functioning continues or is stopped (see MI-007, 9.)

-Note: It is assumed that the voltage level interrupt has a high interrupt priority and can dominate any normal processing or any arbitrary endless loop, i.e. the program control always jumps to the interrupt routine if the voltage drops.

-7-2: Long term storage

-There shall be a facility that automatically stores the totalised values if disconnected from power.

-- 1) The totalised values should normally be stored in non-volatile storage. - 2) The facility shall store the totalised values continuously or with an update rate covering the time to detect power down until the (internal) voltage drops below the operating voltage.

-A brief description of which data is stored and when this occurs.

-Check whether all totalised values are saved in case disconnection from power.

-Confirm correct functioning in the presence of defined influencing quantities and provoked errors.

-The voltage level detector fires an interrupt when the voltage level drops.
-The assigned interrupt routine collects totalised values and stores them in a non-volatile storage before the internal voltage drops below the operating level.

-Or the totalised values are stored continuously in a non-volatile storage.

-Note: It is assumed that the voltage level interrupt has a high interrupt priority and can dominate any normal processing or any arbitrary endless loop, i.e. the program control always jumps to the interrupt routine if the voltage drops.
+Note: It is assumed that the voltage level interrupt has a high interrupt priority and can dominate any normal processing or any arbitrary endless loop, i.e., the program control always jumps to the interrupt routine if the voltage drops.

-17-3: fraudulent alterations

-There shall be a facility that checks the plausibility of the distance measurement signals.

-1) The facility shall include appropriate routines to check that the pulses or information received are plausible.

-A brief description of how the routines check the plausibility.

-• Check if the routines check the plausibility and how.

-• Confirm correct functioning in the presence of provoked errors.

-The output of the distance signal generator is continuously checked on its defined characteristics regarding voltage level, pulse width and the relation of speed and frequency (stability of the signal).
+w.
+ELMEC Guide 7.2: 2022 Software Guide Risk Class B Risk Class C Risk Class D 7-2: Long term storage There shall be a facility that automatically stores the totalised values if disconnected from power.
+2) The facility shall store the totali mally be stored in non-volatile storage. sed values continuously or with an upd internal) voltage drops below the opera ate rate covering the time Required Documentation: A brief description of which data is a stored and when this occurs.
+Functional checks: values are saved in case disconnectior · Example of an Acceptable Solution on: interrupt when the voltage level drop stores them in a non-volatile storage Or the totalised values are stored co ontinuously in a non-volatile storage. e level interrupt has a high interrupt pri endless loop, i.e., the program control a Risk Class B Risk Class C Risk Class D I7-3: fraudulent alterations There shall be a facility that checks the plausibility of the distance measurement signals.
+Specifying Notes: The facility shall include approp plausible. i iniornation received are Required Documentation: A brief description of how the routin es check the plausibility.
+Validation Guidance: Checks based on documentation: Check if the routines check the plausibility and how.
+Functional checks:Confirm correct functioning in the presence of provoked errors.
+Example of an Acceptable Solution The output of the distance signal generator is continuously checked on and the relation of speed and frequenc